• Home

 It’s important to note that these discolored patches will be flat – not bumpy or fluffy.

 As the infection continues, it can completely eat away at the scales and skin of your fish.
 At this point, the skin splits, and the scales turn white and flake off.
-The disease can also form long filaments that are visible to the naked eye.
-It’s this stage where the columnaris disease is usually misidentified as a fungus.
+The bacterial fish disease can also form long filaments that are visible to the naked eye.
+It’s this stage where the columnaris disease is usually misidentified as a fish fungus.

 Neon tetra with columnaris